PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--ipAssignmentMode` (string): The client IP assignment mode ('NAT mode', 'Bridge mode', 'Layer 3 roaming', 'Ethernet over GRE', 'Layer 3 roaming with a concentrator' or 'VPN')
 - `--useVlanTagging` (boolean): Whether or not traffic should be directed to use specific VLANs.
 This param is only valid if the ipAssignmentMode is 'Bridge mode' or 'Layer 3 roaming'
 - `--concentratorNetworkId` (string): The concentrator to use when the ipAssignmentMode is 'Layer 3 roaming with a concentrator' or 'VPN'.
+- `--secondaryConcentratorNetworkId` (string): The secondary concentrator to use when the ipAssignmentMode is 'VPN'.
+If configured, the APs will switch to using this concentrator if the primary concentrator is unreachable.
+This param is optional. ('disabled' represents no secondary concentrator.)
+- `--disassociateClientsOnVpnFailover` (boolean): Disassociate clients when 'VPN' concentrator failover occurs in order to trigger clients to re-associate and generate new DHCP requests.
+This param is only valid if ipAssignmentMode is 'VPN'.
 - `--vlanId` (integer): The VLAN ID used for VLAN tagging.
 This param is only valid when the ipAssignmentMode is 'Layer 3 roaming with a concentrator' or 'VPN'
 - `--defaultVlanId` (integer): The default VLAN ID used for 'all other APs'.
 This param is only valid when the ipAssignmentMode is 'Bridge mode' or 'Layer 3 roaming'
 - `--apTagsAndVlanIds` (array): The list of tags and VLAN IDs used for VLAN tagging.
 This param is only valid when the ipAssignmentMode is 'Bridge mode' or 'Layer 3 roaming'